Pylons/pyramid/docs/quick_tour.rst

 frameworks, or a pro in a hurry.
 For more detailed treatment of each topic, give the :ref:`quick_tutorial` a try.

-If you would prefer to cut and paste the example code in this tour you may browse the source code on `GitHub <https://github.com/Pylons/pyramid/blob/master/docs/quick_tour/>`.
+If you would prefer to cut and paste the example code in this tour you may browse the source code located in the `Pyramid repository in the directory "docs/quick_tour" <https://github.com/Pylons/pyramid/>`.
 If you have downloaded the source code, you will find the tour in the same location.

 Installation
 ============